Lake District road trip inspiration

 Road trip combinations

-How to fit short walks into your Lake District itinerary
+How to fit short walks into a Lake District itinerary

 Windermere & Ambleside